cspanring/osm-bright/README.md

     imposm --read --write --deploy-production-tables -U <user> -d <db> <data.osm.pbf>

 See `imposm --help` or the [online documentation][3] for more details.
+Imposm's default key mapping can be found in [imposm/defaultmapping.py][4]

 Note that if you use a custom database prefix or want to see the style on a tables that have not been "deployed to production" (ie. have an `osm_new_`